 Before we move on, consider trade dress, a type of trademark law that extends to the configuration (design and shape) of a product itself.
 The definition of trade dress is broad, extending to “the total image of a product,” and it “may include features such as size, shape, color or color combinations, texture, graphics or even particular sales techniques.”

 Trade dress creates a visual impression which functions like a word or design mark, as an indicator of source.
 For example, the Chanel No. 5 bottle is instantly recognizable as the Chanel No. 5 bottle, even without the “Chanel” name on it.
 The same holds true for the appearance/design of the Hermès Birkin bag.
 Find a more in-depth look at trade dress law here.

 PATENT: A patent is an exclusive right granted for an invention.
 In other words, a patent is an exclusive right to a product or a process that generally provides a new way of doing something, or offers a new technical solution to a problem.

 Patents fall into one of a few categories: design patents (those based on decorative, non-functional features), utility patents (inventions of new and useful processes, machine, manufacture, or composition of matter, or new and useful improvements thereof), or plant patents (new and distinct, invented or discovered asexually reproduced plants including cultivated sports, mutants, hybrids, and newly found seedlings, other than a tuber propagated plant or a plant found in an uncultivated state).

-* For additional resources on intellectual property, and fashion law in general - including but not limited to entries regarding trade, finance, cases of interest, Federal Trade Commission, and the internet - please visit our often-updated Reference section.
+* For additional resources on intellectual property, and fashion law in general - including but not limited to entries regarding trade, finance, cases of interest, Federal Trade Commission guidelines, and the digital media - please visit our often-updated Reference section.